fmjrey/Groovy-Monkey/README.md

 * [issue-3221121-editor-removes-certain-lines](/fmjrey/Groovy-Monkey/tree/issue-3221121-editor-removes-certain-lines) -- Fix for [issue 3221121](http://sourceforge.net/support/tracker.php?aid=3221121): editor removes certain lines when updating metadata.
 * [version-qualifier](/fmjrey/Groovy-Monkey/tree/version-qualifier) -- added version qualifier on each plugin and feature version (e.g. 0.6.1.qualifier)
 * [workspace-limitation-removed](/fmjrey/Groovy-Monkey/tree/workspace-limitation-removed) -- Include: metadata can now point to a project outside the workspace directory
-* [upgrade-groovy](/fmjrey/Groovy-Monkey/tree/upgrade-groovy) -- Branch for upgrades to included groovy.
+* [upgrade-groovy*](/fmjrey/Groovy-Monkey/tree/upgrade-groovy) -- Branch for upgrades to included groovy.

 Structure
 ---------
-The structure is dentical to the [original svn repository on sourceforge](http://sourceforge.net/projects/groovy-monkey/develop).
+The structure is identical to the [original svn repository on sourceforge](http://sourceforge.net/projects/groovy-monkey/develop).
-Some
 The import was done by running svnimport.sh.
 A few changes have been made in separate branches in each subproject.